radj307/volume-control/README.md

     - Like the Windows Audio Mixer, you can do this with any running process independently at any time.
   - Allows you to specify the 'target' application using the mixer, in addition to the target switching hotkeys.

-#### Addon Development
-Want to develop an addon for Volume Control?
-See the [wiki](https://github.com/radj307/volume-control/wiki) for more information.

 ### Requirements

 - Windows 7 or newer.